 - Radioactive matters are prone to giving off harmful doses of radiation (specific medicines, X-ray equipment)

 - Corrosives rapidly destroy steel objects and human skin (different kinds of acid cleaners, paints, strippers)

 - Miscellaneous hazmats involve other potentially dangerous items that need careful transporting (batteries, vehicle parts, etc.)

 All types of hazmat products undergo strict policies when it comes to shipping.
 Several major institutions regulate shipping hazardous materials:

 U. S. Department of Transportation (DOT)

-The Code of Federal Regulations (title 49) controls the domestic hazmat shipping operations.
+The Code of Federal Regulations (title 49) controls domestic hazmat shipping operations.
 It represents a set of requirements for packing, labeling, and handling dangerous goods.
-If you are planning to ship hazardous materials within the country, it is recommended to learn the key points of state rules for hazmat transportation.
+If you are planning to ship hazardous materials within the country, you must learn the key points of state rules for hazmat transportation.

 ICAO & IATA